Discography — Bibliography — Blog — Database

 Only five songs contains Chuck Berry Mania's Mini-CD "Lilla Läckra Christine" (World Wide Songs WWSCD-0597, 1997).
 The title song is a Swedish variation of Sweet Little Sixteen while the other four songs are sung in English language: Roll Over Beethoven / Johnny B. Goode / Run Rudolph Run / Little Queenie.

-Newer CDs full of Chuck Berry covers are from the WILD BERRYS and from CORKSREW.
+In the early 2000's CDs full of Chuck Berry covers came from the WILD BERRYS and from CORKSREW.
 The WILD BERRYS, a band from Holland, published a CD containing 21 Berry covers: Oh Well Oh Well (Rarity Records C192702, 2002).
 Not all songs are Berry originals, but you know where they got them: Let it Rock, Betty Jean, Maybellene, House of Blue Lights, You Can't Catch Me, Roll Over Beethoven, Dear Dad, Memphis, Tennessee, Carol, Reelin' and Rockin', Wee Wee Hours, Come On, Sweet Little Rock and Roller, Little Queenie, Can't Find My Baby (= I Got to Find My Baby), I Want to Be Your Driver, Down the Road Apiece, Around and Around, Nadine, Bye, Bye Johnny, and Merry Christmas, Baby.
 The CD CORKSCREW play Chuck Berry (Corkscrew, 2005) comes with 15 Berry numbers: Johnny B. Goode, Sweet Little Sixteen, Maybelline, Come On, Roll Over Beethoven, No Money Down, Brown Eyed Handsome Man, Around And Around, Memphis Tennessee, Reelin' & Rockin', Carol, Too Much Monkey Business, Promised Land, No Particular Place to Go, Thirty Days.